volta-cli/rfcs/text/0000-volta-updates.md

 Occasionally, there will be updates that require migrating the user's data directory (`VOLTA_HOME`) to a different layout as part of the update.
 Also, a new install can be considered a special-case of updating the data directory (from _nothing_ to _current_).
 Since both the Managed user case and the Individual automatic updater will result in the binaries being updated without any direct changes to the data directory, we will need to detect when changes are necessary and carry them out.
 The first of these changes will be the update that includes Managed environment support, since we will want to change how the files are laid out and remove some unnecessary files (`load.sh` and `load.fish`, for example).

-We should have a fast way of determining what layout version the user is currently on, so it can be compared with the version that the running binary needs.
+We should have a way of determining what layout version the user is currently on, so it can be compared with the version that the running binary needs.
 We can likely write the layout version into a file and detect that on startup of either `volta` or a shim.
+We will then need to check that version on every invocation of `volta` or a shim, so we should make sure that the check for outdated layout is as fast as possible.
 If the user's layout is outdated, we should block while migrating the layout, since successful execution of the tool will depend on the data directory being in the expected layout.
 We should also provide feedback to the user about what is happening, probably with a progress spinner.
+Additionally, we will need to ensure that multiple calls with an outdated layout don't cause issues of different tools trying to update at the same time.

 ## Updating the Profile

 Last, since Volta relies on having shims in the `PATH` to work, we need to update the user's terminal profile to ensure that the shims are available (`~/.bashrc`, `~/.profile` or similar).
 We should also be able to adapt an old profile block into a new one, in case things change about how we want `volta` to be called.
 Since migrations like that should be exceedingly rare, I don't think we will need a versioning system for the profile block, but we should be aware that may be needed in the future.

 Since the user's profile is an area outside of Volta's direct control, we should only modify it when the user explicitly requests a change be made.
-To that end, we won't try to modify the profile as part of updating the data directory, but only when the user explicitly calls `volta init`.
+To that end, we won't try to modify the profile as part of updating the data directory, but only when the user explicitly calls `volta setup`.
 This command will ensure that the data directory is up-to-date (through the above section), then modify the user's profile as necessary to ensure that Volta is available.

 ## Miscellaneous

 ### Installer

-Under this model, the Individual user installer itself can be greatly simplified: It will download the correct binaries, unpack them into the `VOLTA_HOME` directory, and then call `volta init` using the new Volta binary that was just unpacked. `volta init` will then be responsible for building / updating the user's data directory and making the necessary profile modifications.
+Under this model, the Individual user installer itself can be greatly simplified: It will download the correct binaries, unpack them into the `VOLTA_HOME` directory, and then call `volta setup` using the new Volta binary that was just unpacked. `volta setup` will then be responsible for building / updating the user's data directory and making the necessary profile modifications.

 ### Removal of `volta activate` and `volta deactivate`